Integrate with Timescale Cloud

-Before you start, you will need to complete the following:
+Before you start, you need to complete the following:

-1. Login the Timescale Cloud and click Create a new service
+1. Log in to Timescale Cloud and you will be navigated to the Create a service page.

 For macOS: